gsinclair/whitestone/doc/whitestone.markdown

 {% endhighlight %}

-The method `Attest.custom` creates a custom assertion.
+The method `Whitestone.custom` creates a custom assertion.
 The first parameter is `:person`, the name of the assertion.
 The second parameter is a hash with keys `:description`, `:parameters` and `:run` (lines 2--4).